JakeTheSillySnake/MazesAndCaves/README.md

 Simply run `make uninstall`.
 This will remove the `src/build` directory but not the original download, which can be safely deleted afterwards.

 If you wish to suggest an improvement or report a bug, contact me __@ginzburg_jake (Telegram) or JakeTheSillySnake (GitHub)__.

+## Acknowledgements

+Big thanks to @reginiar (School 21) for developing the agent & solveMaze modules.